Sir Denis Mahon Essay Prize 2021

 Manuscripts should be submitted in English.
 Submissions should be no longer than 5,000 words in length.
 The Burlington Magazine’s notes for contributors should be adhered to.

 Manuscripts to be submitted by email to email@example.com with the words ‘Sir Denis Mahon Essay Prize Entry’ in the subject line.
-The closing date for submissions is 4th September 2020.

 Applications must be accompanied by a full educational CV including date of birth, address and current and previous occupations and work experience.